winitzki/scall/tutorial/programming_dhall.md

 ```

 Dhall's typechecking stage is analogous to the compile-time stage in compiled programming languages.
-At that stage, the Dhall interpreter resolves all imports and then typechecks all sub-expressions in the program, whether they are used or not.
+At that stage, the Dhall interpreter resolves all imports and then typechecks all subexpressions in the program, whether they are used or not.
 Imports must be resolved and evaluated first, in order to be able to proceed with typechecking; otherwise Dhall would not be able to determine, say, the type of `x` in `let x = ./import_file.dhall`.

 When no type errors are found, the interpreter goes on evaluating the program to the normal form, using the lazy evaluation strategy.